google/battery-historian/README.md

 battery-historian
 =================

-Battery Historian is a tool to analyze battery consumers using ART Android Lollipop Project Volta ART Android M on Project Doze Update "bugreport" files Update Android.
+Battery Historian is a tool to analyze battery consumers using ART Android Lollipop Project Volta on ART Android M Developer Preview  on Project Doze Update "bugreport" files Update Android.